yogu81/sdk-core-java/README.md

 'src/test/resources/'.
 You can use the 'sdk_config.properties' configuration file to configure

+*	Mode is specified using the parameter name 'mode' with values 'sandbox' or 'live', if specified 'service.EndPoint' parameter is not required and the SDK choses the sandbox or live endpoints automatically.

-*	(Multiple) API account credentials.
+*	(Multiple) API account credentials, by appending a '.' (dot) character and the service name to 'service.EndPoint' parameter.

-*	HTTP connection parameters.
+*	HTTP connection parameters, if certain connection parameters are not specified, the SDK will assume defaults for them.

 *	Service configuration.